natanaelsimoes/mongoose-csv/README.md

-# mongoose-to-csv
+# mongoose-csv
-MongooseToCsv is a mongoose plugin that creates a [`CsvBuilder`](https://github.com/nickpisacane/CsvBuilder) instance for your Schema.
+MongooseCsv is a mongoose plugin that creates a [`CsvBuilder`](https://github.com/nickpisacane/CsvBuilder) instance for your Schema.

 ## Usage
 ```js